nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `NAME` is case-sensitive.
 * The allocation must already exist.
 * Both fields must be provided.
+* Ensure that the resident to be deallocated is visible by using `rlist`.

 Example:
 * `dealloc r/John Tan n/03-100` Deallocates resident named John Tan from room 03-100.